aliyun/terraform-provider-alicloud/website/docs/r/amqp_instance.html.markdown

 subcategory: "RabbitMQ (AMQP)"
 layout: "alicloud"
 page_title: "Alicloud: alicloud_amqp_instance"
-sidebar_current: "docs-alicloud-resource-amqp-instance"
 description: |-
-  Provides a Alicloud RabbitMQ (AMQP) Instance resource.
+  Provides a Alicloud Amqp Instance resource.
 ---

 # alicloud_amqp_instance

-Provides a RabbitMQ (AMQP) Instance resource.
+Provides a Amqp Instance resource.
+The instance of Amqp.

 For information about RabbitMQ (AMQP) Instance and how to use it, see [What is Instance](https://www.alibabacloud.com/help/en/message-queue-for-rabbitmq/latest/createinstance).